 2. Deep Steamed Sencha (Fukamushi Sencha)

-Deep steamed tea has a steaming time of 2-3 times that of light steamed tea, for about 60 to 120 seconds.
+Deep steamed tea has a steaming time of 2 times that of light steamed tea, for about 60 seconds.
 Due to the longer steaming time, heat and water soak deeply into the tea leaves, and the tea leaves tend to lose their shape during the subsequent rolling process.
 As a result, when brewed, fine particles of tea leaves are contained in the water.
 The color of water is vivid and rich, with a dark green color (Left side in the photo).
 The deep steaming method was developed in the central part of Shizuoka prefecture in the 1960s.
-Therefore, it is very common across Shizuoka, but it is also produced in Mie Prefecture, Kyushu (Sourthen region) including Kagoshima, and Kyoto Prefecture.
+Therefore, it is very common in plain area in Shizuoka, but it is also produced in Mie Prefecture, Kyushu (Sourthen region) including Kagoshima, and Kyoto Prefecture.
 Originally, deep steaming process was developed to reduce too bitterness resulted from long daylight hours in the plain topography.
 It was the process to offset “the negative elements”, however that is a past story.
 Many improvements have been made into tea leaves and process by the tireless efforts of tea farmers.
 Now, deep steaming teas have many positive aspects, and delicious teas are being made utilizing the characteristics of it’s own.
 There is also "special deep steamed tea" that has a extra longer steaming time than standard deep steamed tea, which shows more unique flavor.
 The high quality deep steamed tea has a clear soup-like taste, and you can enjoy the smooth taste without too thick profile.
 It's truly unique to deep steamed tea.